 “Society gets what it celebrates,” said Larry Bock, the Founder of the Festival.
 “As a culture, we celebrate actors, pop stars, and athletes, and we generate a lot of them... but we do not celebrate science and engineering.”
 The Festival is a wonderful opportunity and venue to celebrate the world of science with thousands of visitors.

 Each year at the Festival, over 1,000 leading STEM organizations, including the NIH, and numerous other Federal agencies, present hands-on science and engineering activities for people of all ages.
-This event is free to the public, and no registration is required.

 As the Nation’s leading medical research agency, NIH’s participation supports the goals of its mission by supporting STEM knowledge and skills, providing educational and inspirational programming to the general public, and exposing the largest possible audience to the importance of STEM in our lives and our futures.
 The NIH seeks to educate the Nation’s next generation by helping to stimulate and sustain their interest in science and medicine.